Komal7209/Komal7209/README.md

 ### From Server Domain, Then I switched to Storage Domain.
 Worked on Building Power Protect Data Manager

+### From Storage Domain, now I have switched to cloud and data management domain.

 ### Something which makes me happy is I always to get my patent done, and just after joining Dell R&D, I got my patent out in 6 months of joining and its already approved by USPTO.

 #### 👩🏻‍💻 Here's a link to my [Portfolio](https://komal7209.github.io/MyPortfolio/)